ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 supraoptic group (ASO).
 A broader discussion of evaluation design choices and evaluation rationale is included in the Discussion.

-### Mapping fluorescence micro-optical sectioning tomography (fMOST) data
+## Mapping fluorescence micro-optical sectioning tomography (fMOST) data

-**Overview.** We also constructed a pipeline for mapping fMOST images to the AllenCCFv3 using ANTsX (Figure \ref{fig:allenpipelines}(b)).
+We also constructed a pipeline for mapping fMOST images to the AllenCCFv3 using ANTsX (Figure \ref{fig:allenpipelines}(b)).
 The approach leverages a modality-specific average fMOST atlas as an intermediate target, adapted from previous work in human and mouse brain mapping